 With so many great restaurants out there, it’s hard to stand out and be successful, particularly in a very saturated market.
 There are many characteristics that successful restaurants share, and by focusing on these, you can make your restaurant stand out in the market.
+There are many ways to be successful in business.
 Here are the top 10 characteristics of a successful restaurant.

 1. Great food